 In recent years the association has also created contacts with the descendants of the Madeira Krohns.
 In Estonia, members of the association have attended various Aino Kallas related events, both as lecturers and participants.
 From 1977 the association has been responsible for taking care of Julius Krohn's grave in Hietaniemi graveyard in Helsinki, and from 1987 also Leopold Krohn's grave in the same graveyard.
 An important partner has been the Finnish Literature Society, which has offered premises for several events of the association.
 The Krohn association is a member of the Genealogical Society of Finland, Tuglas Society and Aino Kallas Society.

-Recent activities include a trip to St. Peterburg in spring 2010.
-The 40th anniversary of the association will be celebrated in August 2011; for more information contact the association or members of the family council.
+Activities of recent years include a trip to St. Peterburg in spring 2010 and to Madeira in spring 2014.
+The 40th anniversary of the association was celebrated in August 2011 in the old mansion of Brinkhall in Turku.

 Oona Krohn, Walter Breitenstein, Liisa Kurki-Suonio, Sargit Breitenstein